 There can be many reasons why losing interest in a partner can happen.
-It’s important to look at all aspects of why this has occurred as this will influence what solution to consider.
+If you would like to reignite the attraction to your spouse, it’s important to look at all aspects of why this has occurred as this will influence what solution to consider.

 Sometimes when you’ve been together a very long time, you become complacent with each other.
 There can be a massive amount of judgement, expectation and demand put on the other partner and when things don’t go the way you’d like, then the niggling and arguments can start to occur.

-Before delving into the ways you can bring the spark back, try asking yourself these questions and allowing yourself the time to reflect and be honest:
+It is possible to keep the attraction in a long-term relationship.
+But before you delve into the ways you can bring the spark back, try asking yourself these questions, allowing yourself the time to reflect and be honest: